NYC-Parks/Sites_Units/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Sites and Units Issue Template
-about: Gather issues specific to the sites and units project. id (omppropid or gispropnum): ID
+about: Gather issues specific to the sites and units project.
-Asset Class (property, zone, playground, greenstreet): '' What is the issue: ''
-What systems does this issue impact (Daily Tasks, AMPS, Supervisor Inspections): '' What system do you think has the authoritative data?: '' Screenshots (optional): ''
 title: ''
 labels: ''
 assignees: ''

 ---

+# What is the ID where the issue exists?
+Enter the (omppropid or gispropnum) or identifier

+# Which type of feature is this?
+- [ ] property
+- [ ] zone
+- [ ] playground
+- [ ] greenstreet

+# What is the issue?
+Describe the type of issue that you're having.

+# What systems does this issue impact?
+- [ ] Daily Tasks
+- [ ] AMPS
+- [ ] Supervisor Inspections

+# Screenshots
+Optional